It’s what every meat supposedly tastes like, yet will never be replaced by its protein pals.

 The CDC suggests these following food safety tips for chicken:

-- Put your chicken in plastic bag before it goes in the shopping cart or refrigerator to prevent raw juices from contaminating other foods
+- Put your chicken in a plastic bag before it goes in the shopping cart or refrigerator to prevent raw juices from contaminating other foods

 - Wash your hands with soap before and after handling chicken.
 You can employ this expert-recommended technique.